awork-io/awork/README.md

 ## FAQ

 ### What is the easiest option for authorization for the API?
-The awork API needs authentification for most endpoints.
-The easiest way for authentification is to use Token Auth with a Bearer token which you can create in your awork application: [Client Applications and API Keys](https://support.awork.io/hc/en-us/articles/360002815960-Client-Applications-and-API-Keys)
+The awork API needs authentication for most endpoints.
+The easiest way for authentication is to use Token Auth with a Bearer token which you can create in your awork application: [Client Applications and API Keys](https://support.awork.io/hc/en-us/articles/360002815960-Client-Applications-and-API-Keys)

 The other option would be to use OAuth 2.0: [API Authentication](https://developers.awork.io/#authentication)